superterrific/cms-test/src/posts/creating-a-new-post.md

 - cms

 ---
-The editor defaulted to WYSIWYG, but I thought I had set raw/markdown as the default.
+The editor defaulted to WYSIWYG, but I thought I had set markdown as the default when creating a new post within Forestry.
 That's annoying.
 I also really don't like the date component, it should also allow for easy manual entry but it doesn't.

 ![A diagram showing how something works.](/uploads/diagram.png)